costrouc/undergrad-codings/README.md

 programmer.
 Most of them that I find interesting use a special kind of data structure or find interesting results.
 I slowly merge projects that I have completed into this folder.
-Most of the files are written in C, C++ and a few (2) are written in java.
+Most of the files are written in C, C++, Matlab and a few (2) are written in java.
 Some the bigger libraries used include OpenGL, OpenCL, LA-PACK, SCALAPACK, MPI.
 While I occasionally use smaller libraries that are included in the folder.
 Typically I inlclude a nice makefile in each directory to